ten-protocol/go-ten/design/fast_finality.md

 their stake transferred to the challenger as a reward.
 This reward is greater than the cost of posting the challenge, to incentivise prompt discovery of issues.

-Initially, there will be no staking mechanism to ensure light batches are produced at the correct cadence.
-Since there is no major upside to modifying the light-batch cadence, it is expected to be a sufficient incentive that the sequencer is operated by the foundation and has an interest in the well-running of the network, including a reliable light batch cadence.
+Initially, there will be no slashing mechanism to ensure light batches are produced at the correct cadence.
+It is expected to be a sufficient incentive that the sequencer is operated by the foundation and has an interest in the well-running of the network, including a reliable light batch cadence.
+Any failure to preserve the correct light-batch cadence will be immediately visible to all observers.

 ### Resilience